YellowJacketLinux/LFS/tlive-lfs.md

 With a barebones LFS install, the following TeXLive 2023 installed binaries have missing shared library dependencies.

+Note that without these libraries installed, I was able to use TeXLive 2023 within LFS 11.3 to compile TeX projects originally authored in LuaLaTeX without any problems.

+Most if not all of the missing shared library dependencies will be met once an LFS/BLFS 11.3 system has the X11 windowing system installed.

+I do not believe TeXLive has been ported to pure Wayland yet.

 ### xetex

 This is probably the most important component of TeXLive to support